Skip to content

 The VA funding fee amount is a percentage of the loan and varies based on factors such as:

-• Loan purpose: purchase or refinance
+• Loan purpose: Purchase or refinance

-• Down payment: the size of your down payment
+• Down payment: The size of your down payment

-• First-time or subsequent use: whether it's your first time using a VA loan or not
+• First-time or subsequent use: Whether it's your first time using a VA loan or not

 Who is exempt from paying the VA funding fee?

 Specific individuals are exempt from paying the VA funding fee.
-You qualify for an exemption if:

 • You receive VA compensation for a service-related disability.